yuanbing/careers/README.rst

 We are looking for backend engineers.
 We want persons who have worked on low-level languages, have architected systems, or otherwise have built things from scratch that scaled.
 If you think elegant, well-documented code is as beautiful as anything you'd find in a museum then you're the type of person we want.

 We are not looking for accidental hackers.
 We want people who have written their own framework, rather than used one to create a website.
-We don't specifically require a CS degree, but we are looking for a candidates who think like engineers.
-A great candidate will have a strong GitHub/open-source portfolio with lots of quality commits, not just lots of forks.
+We don't specifically require a CS degree, but we generally expect to see one in a backend engineer.
+A great candidate will be able to point to a body of work used by others or accepted pull requests on Github (ie, not just lots of forks.)
 Inflated titles like CTO are not impressive to us; a well-followed blog or project is.

 Above all, we want A players.
 Our standards are very, very high but we are at the very early stages and want high-quality talent that will attract other high-quality talent.